mplatten/mediumish-pagebundles-gohugo-theme/README.md

 ## Preface

 Each page/article should have its own folder under `content`, e. g. `content/2020-11-28-demo-page`.
-In this folder there *must* be a `index.md` (no other filename) which has frontmatter and the page's content.
+In this folder there *must* be an `index.md` (no other filename) which has frontmatter and the page's content.
 Assets like files should be in this folder too.

 Other assets can be placed somewhere within the `static` folder of your gohugo website.
 This allows them to be easily referenced from the config.toml.
 You may structure the files and folders within `static` however you'd like, with one exception: There must be a file named `jumbotron.jpg` present under the path `static/images` as it is referenced in the .css.